12 Essential Questions to Ask Your Doctor Before Taking Antibiotics

 When should I start to feel better?

 You should always finish a prescription instead of quitting once your symptoms go away, because the bacteria in your body might still be at unsafe levels, Tomaka says.
 Still, it’s a good idea to know how soon you might start to feel healthy again, Hartzell says.
 “Usually if it’s been two to three days and you’re not feeling better, you need to call the doctor and go back because it’s either not the right choice of medication or something else is going on,” he says.
+Note that stopping an antibiotic before the infection is gone increases the likelihood of bacteria developing resistance.

 What antibiotic side effects might I expect?